 An accessible website

 Websites can have extra description, like to describe the content of photographs, and extra tags put into the code of website to better describe the content and allow screenreaders (software that reads-out webpages in an audio form for people with vision impairments), to help them better understand the webpage.
-If the person’s vision impairment is not great, they may not be able to depict and decipher a photograph, so how would they be able to read the photograph?
-Alt tags can be used to describe the image in a text form, which can then be read-out in audio form, using screenreader software.
+If the person’s vision impairment is not great, they may not be able to depict and decipher the content and things inside the photograph, so how would they be able to read the photograph?
+Well, alt tags can be used to describe the image in a text form, that can then be read-out in audio form, using screenreader software.